Tariq al-Hashimi

 Tariq al-Hashimi (طَارِق الْهَاشِمِي; born 1942) is an Iraqi politician who served as the general secretary of the Iraqi Islamic Party (IIP) until May 2009.
-He served as the Vice President of Iraq from 2006 to 2012.
+He served as the vice president of Iraq from 2006 to 2012.
 As a Sunni, he took the place of fellow Sunni politician Ghazi al-Yawar.

 Early life

-Tariq al-Hashimi was born in 1942 in Baghdad, Iraq, in the Mashhadan tribe.
+Tariq al-Hashimi was born to Sunni Arab parents in 1942 in Baghdad, Iraq, in the Mashhadan tribe.
 From 1959 to 1962, he studied at the Baghdad Military Academy.
 He was commissioned as a lieutenant in an artillery battalion of an armoured brigade in 1962.
 He earned a bachelor's degree in economics from Al-Mustansiriya University in 1969, and a master's degree in 1978.
 At the age of 33, he left the Iraqi Army, and became active in the Iraqi Islamic Party (IIP), serving on its planning committee.
 He is the brother of Maysoon al-Hashemi, who was killed on 27 April 2006 and Amir al-Hashimi, who was killed on 9 October 2006.